canonical/hotsos/defs/README.md

 ```

 #### requires
-Defines a set of requirements with a pass/fail result.
-Typically used a way to
+Defines one or more requirements with a pass/fail result.
+Typically used a way
-determine whether or not to run a check.
+to determine whether or not to run a check.

-Can be defined as single requirement or sets of requirements grouped by a
+If the result is based on the outcome of more than one requirement they
-logical operator used to determine the result of the group.
-If multiple groups
+must be grouped using logical operators used to determine the result of each
-are used, their results are ANDed together to get the final result for
+group.
+The result of all groups are ANDed together to get the final result for
 *passes*.
+Note that each logical operator can only be used once since groups
+are defined as a dictionary (not a list).

 format

 ```
 requires:
+  REQ_DEF | REQ_GROUPS

+REQ_DEF
+  A single requirement is defined as a dictionary with the following key/value pairs:

   TYPE: INPUT
-  value: <value>  (optional)
+  value: <value> (optional.
+Default is boolean True.)
-  op: <operator> ([python operator](https://docs.python.org/3/library/operator.html). default is eq.)
+  op: <operator> ([python operator](https://docs.python.org/3/library/operator.html).
+Default is eq.)

-  or

-  LOGICAL_OPERATOR:
+REQ_GROUPS
+  Multiple requirements can be grouped using a dictionary of LOGICAL_OPERATOR key whose values are a list of requirements to which the oeprator is to be a applied e.g.

+  LOGICAL_OPERATOR1:
+    - REQ_DEF1
-    - TYPE: INPUT
+    - REQ_DEF2
-      value: <value>  (optional)
-      op: <operator>
     - ...
+  LOGICAL_OPERATOR2:
+    - REQ_DEF3
+    - ...

 LOGICAL_OPERATOR
-  and
-    AND is applied to group.

-  or
-    AND is applied to group.

-  not
-    NOT(OR) is applied to group.
+  The following logical operators can be used as group keys for a list of REQ_DEF and will be applied to the results of all requirements within the group.

+  and|or|not

   AND is then applied to results of all groups.